euroscipy/euroscipy_proceedings/papers/antonia_tugores/tugores.rst

 window  [limit]_.
 For the queries regarding user_timelime the limit is set to 180 requests every fifteen minutes, [timeline]_

 Some users have their tweets protected.
-This implies that while this tweets are freely distributed via streaming, it is not possible to retrieve them via the *REST API*.
+This implies that while these tweets are freely distributed via streaming, it is not possible to retrieve them via the *REST API*.
 Therefore when we detect that a user protects its tweets, we remove him/her from the list of selected users.